AlvaroGomezMartinez/Plug-Ins/README.md

 # OmniFocus Custom Plugins
-This repository contains plugins that I created to automate task organization on my OmniFocus app.
+This repository contains plugins that I created to automate task organization on my OmniFocus app.<br>
+## Workflow
+A Google filter is set in my Gmail account that forwards emails containing Google Apps Script project specific error messages in the subject line to my OmniFocus account.
+The emails are automatically labeled and archived under each project's folder.
+This keep my Gmail inbox clean.
+When I open my OmniFocus Inbox and see the forwarded tasks, I will run the custom plugins to move the tasks to its project and tag it.
+The plugins are located in the OmniFocus toolbar.
+I will schedule time to action the tasks when I'm doing my weekly planning.